sabio-engineering/cookbook-dvelp/handbook/professional-development/external-training-courses.md

 discuss this with your Project Manager(s).

-Once agreed with your Line Manager that it's appropriate and will help you achieve your goals, please contact James King with the details and cost of the course.
+Once agreed with your Line Manager that it's appropriate and will help you achieve your goals, please contact Tom Mullen with the details and cost of the course.
 Once approved, you may purchase access to the course and submit an expense using the [DVELP Expenses Platform](https://dvelp-expenses.firebaseapp.com/expenses).

-_Note:_ Agreement with your Line Manager is not enough - you have to discuss it with James King before purchasing access to ensure your expense claim will be approved!
+_Note:_ Agreement with your Line Manager is not enough - you have to discuss it with Tom Mullen before purchasing access to ensure your expense claim will be approved!

 ## Upon Completion

-Once you attend a course that has been funded by DVELP, please let James King know you have completed it.
+Once you attend a course that has been funded by DVELP, please let Tom Mullen know you have completed it.
 We would also like you to share what you've learned with the team.
 This can be in any format you wish, for example you could: